Adina Bar-Shalom: Biography

+expectations of Torah study for men and motherhood for women.

 Bar-Shalom resides in the Ramat Aviv neighborhood of Tel Aviv with her husband, who is a rabbinical court judge and formerly served as president of the Tel Aviv Beit Din.
 The couple has three children.
 Their daughter, Chana, who was the director of former MK Shlomo Benizri's office, is married to lawyer Moshe Shimoni, director general of the farmers' union and former director general of the Ministry of Religious Services.

 Political and social activism

 Bar-Shalom became involved in politics as a member of the Tafnit social protest group, led by Uzi Dayan, but left when the movement evolved into a political party and ran in the 2006 Knesset elections (though it failed to cross the threshold).
 She then founded a forum for dialogue between religious and secular Jews in Israel.
 In the summer of 2011, she worked on the Spivak-Yona committee to address social inequality.

-In early April 2011, she signed a petition calling for withdrawal from the Golan Heights and to create, generally following the 1967 borders, a Palestinian state with East Jerusalem as its capital.
+In 2012, bar shalom took part in a widely publicised meeting with Mahmoud Abbas, the President of the Palestinian Authority.

 Bar-Shalom regularly speaks about the importance of women's education and work, and in 2013 supported a women's-only political party in the Haredi town of El'ad.
 In addition, in early 2014, she considered a bid to become the president of Israel.
 In March 2014, Bar-Shalom wrote that the Haredi feminist revolution is already here, writing that, "The train has left the station".

+Bar-Shalom supported Shas, the political party founded by her father, and in 2014 founded and led its women's committee.
+However, in 2018, she broke with Shas and founded a new party, Ahi Yisraeli, to run in the 2019 Israeli elections.
+Ahi Yisraeli pulled out before the election, and Bar-Shalom endorsed Moshe Kahlon's Kulanu party.